fifa0209/Fairness-Implementation-Playbook/01_Fair-AI-Scrum-Toolkit.md

 | Pre-deployment detection rate | 35% | 76% | >75% | ✓ Met |
 | Post-deployment complaints | 24/month | 4/month | <10/month | ✓ Met |
 ```
+**Why Both Process and Outcome Metrics?**
+- **Process metrics** ensure the team is doing the work
+- **Outcome metrics** prove the work is effective
+- Teams can have high process compliance but poor outcomes if interventions are ineffective

 ### 6.3 Efficiency Metrics